 - Once you have chosen your units and assigned your payment method, you can then proceed to complete the Request for Commonwealth support and HECS-HELP form before the Close of Enrolment for your chosen Study Period.
 You will need your Tax File Number (TFN) to complete the form.

 - Once you have completed the above steps, you will receive an invoice from your course provider.
-For some universities, this invoice will be available within the university student portal (login details will be provided – see step 13).
+For some universities, this invoice will be available within the university student portal.
 This will include instructions on how to pay for your student services and amenities fee (SSAF) if applicable.

 - If you've chosen to pay for part of your fees upfront, you will need to complete this payment before the Census Date of your Study Period.